yarmand/hevents/readme.md

-Hevents: an singleton event stack
+Hevents: an instanciable event stack
 =
 Introduction
 =
-The purpose of Hevents is to make easy communication between pieces of code which don't live in the same source file.
+The purpose of Hevents is to make easy communication between pieces of code which don't live in the same name space.

 Bind event handler
 =